zokrezyl/imery/README.md

 - **Game developers** prototyping UI and tools
 - **Anyone** who wants to experiment with ImGui without writing code

+## Framework or Library?

+Both.
+Imery provides structure and patterns (like a framework) but you can use it flexibly, picking what you need (like a library).
+Use it however it serves you best.

 ## Project Status

 ⚠️ **Early Alpha** - Imery is experimental.
 APIs will change, features are incomplete, and breaking changes should be expected.
 We welcome feedback and contributions!